dennisXZX/web-developer-notes/React.md

 2. Switch to Console tab and type `$r` to access the component

-3. Now you can freely interact with the component in whatever ways you want
+3. Now you can freely interact with the component in whatever ways you want, like `$r.setState()`

 #### Control whether a property would be overwritten by props